 Today, a Mediterranean diet pyramid exists, and much like the old USDA pyramid (now MyPlate), it continues to evolve as the body of science around nutrition and food grows.

-Unlike the USDA MyPlate, the current Mediterranean pyramid places heavy importance on social and culture elements that are key characteristics of the Mediterranean way of life.
+Unlike the USDA MyPlate, the current Mediterranean pyramid places heavy importance on social and cultural elements that are key characteristics of the Mediterranean way of life.